pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 Thanks to these chains of relationships, when a new observable is added into **judgment** , then it automatically appears into the corresponding **feed**.

+**Pre requisits**

+The condition to be able to use these SecureX feed Services is that **feeds** , **indicators** and **relationships** must have been created first.
+Nothing is created when a SecureX tenant starts.

+This is the role of the following workflow :

+- 0015A-SecureFirewall-BlockObservable-Setup

+You must import it and run it.
+3 minutes are needed for this.

 ### Just to remind you some terminology :

 A **judgement** is the disposition of an observable given by one source of threat intelligence.
 Judgment are not permanents they have lifetime duration.